bibleexchange/courses/pentateuch/en/103_introduction-to-pentateuch.md

 A superficial reading of the Bible shows it to be a collection of sixty-six books written during a period of about 1600 years by about forty different men, among who were kings, prophets, priests, a scribe, a shepherd, and fishermen.
 It may appears to be a library rather than one book, but a closer look at the Bible reveals it to be a unified work.

 Through the many stories and varied subject matter of the Scriptures runs one outstanding and predominant theme—the Redemption of mankind through a Divinely appointed Savior (and this is evidence to the fact that all the authors were under the direction of one Author—the Holy Ghost.)
-This unity of the Scriptures is a stark contrast to the Islamic Koran, which consists of a collection of 114 unrelated chapters organized according to their length (with the exception of Sura 1).
+This unity of the Scriptures is a stark contrast to the Islamic Koran, which consists of a collection of 114 unrelated chapters organized according to their length (with the exception of chapter 1).

 The story of Redemption is a dramatic story, and not dead, boring, hastily combined pieces of literature.
-The Pentateuch sets the scene and palette for the entire picture of Biblical revelation.

-(Gen. 3:15; 6:18; Ex.12:13; Lev.
+The Pentateuch sets the scene and palette for the entire picture of Biblical revelation (Gen. 3:15; 6:18; Ex.12:13; Lev.
 1:5; Num.
 19:1-10; Deut.
-1:8; Luke 24:27)
+1:8; Luke 24:27).

 ## General Details of the Pentateuch

-Pentateuch means “5 Scrolls” and is the Greek name given to the first five books of the Bible by the translators.
+Pentateuch means “five Scrolls” and is the Greek name given to the first five books of the Bible by the translators.
 These 5 books are known by the Jews as “The Torah” which means The Law.
 The Pentateuch is part of the Old Testament.
 “Testament” means will or covenant.
 This covenant was one of shadows and promises of better things to come.
 (Hebrews 8:6-13)

 > Hebrews 12:24—And to Jesus the mediator of the new covenant, and to the blood of sprinkling, that speaketh better things than that of Abel.

 ## A Description of each book of the Pentateuch

+### GENESIS

 **GENESIS** is the book of origins—of the beginning of life, and of ruin through sin.
 Its first phrase "in the beginning God created" is in striking contrast to its last phrase "in a coffin in Egypt."

+### EXODUS

 **EXODUS** is the book of Redemption—the first need of a ruined race.

+### LEVITICUS

 **LEVITICUS** is the book of worship and communion, which is the proper exercise of the redeemed.

+### NUMBERS

 **NUMBERS** speaks of the experiences of a pilgrim people passing through a hostile scene to a promised inheritance.

+### DEUTERONOMY

 **DEUTERONOMY** is retrospective and prospective.
 It is a book of instruction for the redeemed about to enter into their inheritance.
 (Retrospective — relating to things of the past.
 Prospective — relating to things of the future.)
-"Remember"is the key word.
+"Remember" is the key word.

 ## Authorship of the Pentateuch